ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 ## Testing the Private Tor Network

 In order to clearly see the benefits of using the Tor network, we must first run a test to see what information can be seen by a hacker when not using Tor.

 ### Testing the Network Without Using Tor

 In order to access the webserver without going through the Tor network, we simply run

 ```
 curl http://webserver/
 ```

 and verify that the server returns the client's IP address.
 You should see something like

 ```
-Remote address: 192.168.5.100
+Remote address: 192.168.3.100
 Forwarded for:
 ```

 From this we can see how that the webserver is telling us that the VM that accessed the webserver is the client, which shows that the client and webserver are directly communicating with each other.

 Next we will be using Tcpdump to watch the traffic on the network.
 We want Tcpdump to both display the output to screen while also saving the output to a file.
 The following is the format

 ```
-sudo tcpdump -s 1514 -i any 'port <port_num>' -U -w - | tee <name_file>.pcap | tcpdump -nnxxXSs 1514 -r -
+sudo tcpdump -s 1514 -i eth1 'port <port_num>' -U -w - | tee <name_file>.pcap | tcpdump -nnxxXSs 1514 -r -
 ```

 where "port\_num" is the specific port number to access, and "name\_file" is the name that you want to save the file as.

 Since we are not using the Tor network, we will be listening on port 80 which is the most common HTTP port.
 Have two client terminals opened, and on one, start listening through port 80 by running

 ```
-sudo tcpdump -s 1514 -i any 'port 80' -U -w - | tee clientnotor.pcap | tcpdump -nnxxXSs 1514 -r -
+sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee clientnotor.pcap | tcpdump -nnxxXSs 1514 -r -
 ```

 On the web server terminal also listen through port 80 by running

 ```
-sudo tcpdump -s 1514 -i any 'port 80' -U -w - | tee servernotor.pcap | tcpdump -nnxxXSs 1514 -r -
+sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee servernotor.pcap | tcpdump -nnxxXSs 1514 -r -
 ```

 On the other client terminal, access the webserver by running